neilharan/etz/README.md

 ## Design goals

-- **Platform independence.** We don't depend on the OS or any external files.
+- **Platform independence.** We don't depend on OS time zone functionality or external files.
 The library is guaranteed to produce exactly the same result everywhere it's used.
 - **Auditable.** The included tables are human-readable and easy to reason over.
 - **Configurable**.
 The whims of governments have led to complex historical rules governing time zone offsets and day light savings (DST).
 We make the library configurable so the user can specify ```FULL```, ```EPOCH```, or ```LATEST``` to include all rules, only rules since the 1st January 1970, or only the prevailing rules, respectively.
 - **Zero start-up cost.** Loading, parsing and indexing files has a one-off runtime cost.
 We embed the time zone data into the binary, completely moving that cost to compile time.
-- **Memory efficiency.** All data is packed, constant and will normally be stored in the binaries .rodata or .text sections.
+- **Memory efficiency.** All data is packed, constant, and will normally be stored in the binaries .rodata or .text sections.
 This minimizes stack and heap usage.
 - **Performance.** Queries are indexed and cached.
+The common use case (repetitive queries for the same time zone and an incrementing time parameter) has negligible cost.
 Some queries can even be ```constexpr``` with zero runtime cost.

 ## Getting started